 Secondary Education Level: Any stage after primary education and before tertiary education.

-Social Media Engagement Campaign: One of the elements of the Finalists Phase, during which teams are encouraged to create social media content to be shared through The Earth Prize social media channels, with the aim of raising awareness about their Final Idea.
+Social Media Engagement Campaign: One of the components of the Regional Winners Phase, during which teams are required to create social media content for one post to be shared through The Earth Prize social media channels, with the aim of raising awareness about their Final Idea.

 Successfully submitted submission: Any submission to The Earth Prize made during any of the competition’s phases that has met the baseline requirements to be accepted for consideration by The Earth Foundation team and or The Earth Prize Adjudicating Panel.